mobro-git/Offshore-Wind/osw_Report.md

 This document functions as an all-inclusive working directory for synthesis and graphical analysis of the results from the offshore wind research of Morgan Browning, an ORISE Fellow at the U.S. Environmental Protection Agency's Office of Research and Development.
 This document and its contents are not finalized nor are intended for publication.

 It is annotated primarily for ease of reproducability and a general understanding of the results.
-Graphs are provided with many variations to meet criteria of different publication and presentation platforms.

 # Setup

 Three scripts are loaded into this markdown document to allow for analysis of the data.
 The setup script loads the library, creates generalized functions, and creates global variables for color scales and factors.
-The data script loads the excel spreadsheet with all of the results data and performs the majority of data munging.
+The data script loads an excel spreadsheet with all of the results data and performs the majority of data munging.
 The results script creates charts, graphs, and tables.
 This report functions as the annotated synthesis of the data and results.

+Graphs are provided with many variations to meet criteria of different publication and presentation platforms.
+Formats may be chosen using the `colorcalls` toggles